 The four founders of SSTI hold faculty positions in major medical centers nationwide and have considerable expertise in the developmental pathways that regulate cancer stem cells.
-As a group, the founders have 80 years of experience in cancer research, raised over $25M in grant support, and have four patents filed or pending covering both lead-compounds and novel drug targets relevant to cancer stem cells.
+As a group, the founders have many decades of experience in cancer research, raised tens of millions of dollars in grant support, and have eight patents filed or pending covering both lead-compounds and novel drug targets relevant to cancer stem cells.

-Ethan Lee MD-PhD is Professor in the Department of Cellular & Developmental Biology and Cancer Biology, and Associate Professor in the Department of Pharmacology at Vanderbilt University School of Medicine.
+Dr. Ethan Lee is a Professor in Cell & Developmental Biology, Cancer Biology, and Pharmacology at Vanderbilt University.
 His lab focuses on understanding mechanisms of Wnt signaling and the development of novel approaches to target this pathway.
 His work has lead to the identification of several classes of drugs against the Wnt pathway currently being developed in the pharmaceutical industry.
-Dr. Lee received his MD and PhD degrees from the University of Texas Southwestern Medical Center followed by postdoctoral training at Harvard Medical School.
+Dr. Lee received his M.D. and Ph.D. degrees from the University of Texas Southwestern Medical Center, followed by postdoctoral training at Harvard Medical School.

-David Robbins, PhD is a Professor of Surgery, Biochemistry and Molecular Biology, at the University of Miami Miller School of Medicine.
-His research focuses on understanding roles for the stem cell regulator Sonic hedgehog (Shh) in both developmental and pathological settings.
-This goal is approached by elucidating the production and presentation of the secreted ligand Shh, and dissecting signaling pathways downstream of the Shh receptor.
-These highly complementary and mutually supporting approaches identify mechanisms by which the Shh pathway contributes to human disease.
+Dr. David Robbins is a Professor of Surgery, Biochemistry and Molecular Biology, at the University of Miami Miller School of Medicine.
+His research is focused on elucidating the roles Sonic hedgehog (Shh) and Wnt developmental signaling pathways play in cancer.
 Dr. Robbins has served on the editorial boards of the Journal of Biological Chemistry and Current Cancer Therapy Reviews, and is currently a special editor for Cancer Research.
-He received his PhD from UT Southwestern, and completed postdoctoral training at UCSF.
+He received his Ph.D. degree from UT Southwestern in Pharmacology, and completed postdoctoral training at UCSF.

-William A. Weiss MD-PhD is Professor of Neurology, Pediatrics, and Neurological Surgery, University of California, San Francisco CA. He is an expert on developmental therapeutics, focusing on kinase biology, MYC, and in-vivo models of cancer.
-Dr. Weiss co-leads the Pediatric Malignancies Program within UCSF’s Helen Diller Family Comprehensive Cancer Center, is a senior editor of Cancer Research, and is associate editor of Neuro-Oncology and of Molecular and Cellular Biology.
-Dr. Weiss received his MD and PhD from the Stanford University School of Medicine, and performed postdoctoral training at UCSF.
+Dr. William Weiss is a Professor of Neurology, Pediatrics, and Neurological Surgery, at the University of California, San Francisco CA. He is an expert on developmental therapeutics, focusing on kinase biology, MYC, and in vivo models of cancer.
+Dr. Weiss co-leads the Pediatric Malignancies Program within UCSF’s Helen Diller Family Comprehensive Cancer Center, is a senior editor at Cancer Research, and is associate editor of Neuro-Oncology and of Molecular and Cellular Biology.
+Dr. Weiss received his M.D. and Ph.D. degrees from the Stanford University School of Medicine, and performed postdoctoral training at UCSF.
 He completed his clinical training in pediatrics at Boston Children’s Hospital, and in neurology at UCSF.